award

 What should I not do after a car accident in Las Vegas?

-1. We recommend that you refrain from speaking to any parties after the accident until you have spoken with an experienced car accident attorney.
-Do not speak to any insurance adjusters, investigators, attorneys, or any other people that ask you for details and catch you off guard.
+1. We recommend that you refrain from speaking to any parties after the accident until you have talked to an experienced car accident attorney.
+Do not speak to any insurance adjusters, investigators, attorneys, or anyone else who asks for details and catches you off guard.

-2. Our top rated Las Vegas attorneys also recommend that you stay off of social media.
+2. Our top-rated Las Vegas attorneys also recommend that you stay off social media.
 Anything that you post could be used against you.

 How can I file a car accident lawsuit in Nevada?